May 31st

 Meaning of the subhAShita:

 In whose heart one is, he is considered as 'near' even if he is far away.
-If not in the heart, even being close by (physically), he is distant.
+If (he is) not in the heart, even being close by (physically), he is distant.

 Commentary:

-One may sit with the same person, work with the same person, even live with the same person.
-If the well being of the other is not in your heart, what is the purpose of that proximity?
-If his company is not enjoyed and you are is not looking forward to seeing the person again, then the closeness of distance is of no use.
+One may sit with the same person, work with the same person, or even live with the same person all the time.
+If the well-being of the other is not in your heart, what is the purpose of that proximity?!
+If his company is not enjoyed and you are not looking forward to seeing the person again, then the closeness of distance is of no use.

-Distance never separates people who care for one another.
-It is not the physical proximity, but the emotional proximity that matters!
+The greatest distance between two people is—misunderstanding.
+Geographical distance never separates people who care for one another.
+It is not physical proximity, but the emotional proximity that truly matters!

 pada vigrahaH: